An Adversarial Approach to Identification: Main result

 The discrepancy function \(T(\theta)\) in \eqref{def:T_theta} is then obtained after rearranging and taking the supremum over \(\phi\).
 The decision rule is based on the sign of \(T(\theta)\): If \(T(\theta) > 0\), the parameter \(\theta\) is excluded from the identified set, while if \(T(\theta) \leq 0\), \(\theta\) is included in the identified set.
 When $\mathcal M_\theta$ is convex, this characterization is sharp.

-In the introduction, we explain that the intuition behind $T(\theta)$ is based on an adversarial game, involving a critic and a defender.
-The critic selects a feature \(\phi\in\Phi_b(\mathcal Z)\), and the defender selects a measure \(\gamma\in\Gamma_\theta\).
-The critic seeks to maximize the discrepancy between the feature observed in the data, i.e. \(\EE{\mu_Z^*}{\phi}\), and the feature predicted by the model, i.e., \(\EE{\mu_{Z,(\theta,\gamma)}}{\phi}\), for a given parameter value \(\theta\) and taking into account the defender's action.
-In response, the defender adjusts \(\gamma\) to minimize this discrepancy.
-The value of \(T(\theta)\) represents the maximum discrepancy the critic can achieve, even when the defender optimally chooses \(\gamma\).
-If \(T(\theta) > 0\), the critic has found a feature \(\phi\) where the model, at the parameter \(\theta\), fails to replicate what is observed in the data.
-On the other hand, if \(T(\theta) = 0\), for any feature \(\phi\) chosen by the critic, the defender can always find a \(\gamma\) that allows the model to replicate the observed feature for that \(\theta\).
+The discrepancy function $T(\theta)$ has an adversarial formulation where two opposing players, a critic and a defender, interact strategically.
+The critic selects a feature $\phi\in\Phi_b(\mathcal Z)$ and the defender selects a measure $\gamma\in\Gamma_\theta$.
+The critic seeks to maximize the discrepancy between the feature observed in the data, i.e. $\mathbb{E}_{\mu^*_Z}[\phi]$, and the corresponding feature predicted by the model, i.e. $\mathbb{E}_{\mu}[\phi]$, for a given parameter value $\theta$ and taking into account the defender's action.
+In response, the defender adjusts $\gamma$ to minimize this discrepancy.
+The resulting discrepancy function captures the maximum discrepancy that the critic can enforce, even after the defender optimally adjusts the probability measure of the unobserved heterogeneity.
+The sign of the discrepancy function determines a decision rule: A positive value means that the critic has identified a feature where the model, under a specified parameter value, fails to replicate the observed data; the parameter value is then excluded from the identified set.
+A non-positive value means that the defender can always find a measure that aligns the model's prediction with the observed data; the parameter value is then included in the identified set.
 Note that if \(T(\theta) \leq 0\) for all \(\phi\), the critic selects \(\phi = 0\) to ensure \(T(\theta) = 0\).

-The discrepancy function $T(\theta)$ can also be seen as a generalization of the Maximum Mean Discrepancy (MMD) measure defined in \eqref{MMD} below.
-The MMD is an integral probability metric that has been used in the machine learning literature to discriminate between two observed probability measures, see, e.g., \citet{Gretton2007,Gretton2012}.
-To see this, suppose that $\mathcal M_{\theta} = \{\mu_{Z,(\theta,\overline{\gamma})}\}$ is a singleton (be it because the critic knows or has identified $\overline{\gamma}$, the defender plays a fixed strategy $\overline{\gamma}$, etc).
-Then the critic selects $\phi$ that solves: